siddHacks/Database_Connection/README.md

 PROBLEM STATEMENT: There is a School xyz.
 Where 5 Students were reading.They all attempted an examination and the principle of the school wants you to do a job and make a database of the details given to you.

---> Create a table Student with Columns name , Roll number and Percentage of 5 Students(You can take Student name as your own).
+--> Create a table Student with Columns name , Roll number and Percentage of 5 Students(You can take Student name as your own) in H2 database using Spring JDBC.

 --> By mistakely the class teacher update a wrong percentage of the 3rd Student and you have to update the 3rd student's percentage to 82.5%.